pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 With N = 8192 and using float32 (4 bytes per element), each matrix contains 67,108,864 elements.
 The size of each matrix (A, B, and C) is calculated as follows:

-67,108,864 * 4 bytes = 268,435,456 bytes ≈ 268.44 MB ≈ 0.26 GB
+67,108,864 * 4 bytes = 268,435,456 bytes ≈ 268 MB

-This results in a total memory requirement of approximately 805.32 MB for all three matrices.
+This results in a total memory requirement of approximately 805 MB for all three matrices.

 We chose this large N value to reflect realistic performance characteristics and avoid cache-related anomalies.
 Modern high-end CPUs typically have L3 cache sizes ranging from 16MB to 512MB.
-Our chosen matrix size significantly exceeds these cache capacities, ensuring that:
+Our chosen matrix size exceeds these cache capacities, ensuring that:

-* No single matrix fits entirely in the L3 cache.
 * The total working set is much larger than the cache, forcing memory accesses to main RAM.
 * Cache evictions and reloads occur frequently during computation.

 This setup provides a clear picture of performance under typical conditions, exercising the full memory hierarchy and highlighting the importance of efficient memory access patterns.

 For benchmarking, we use an AWS c7a.32xlarge instance featuring an AMD EPYC 9R14 processor (2 sockets, 64 cores per socket, 128 cores total) without simultaneous multithreading.
-This instance has a 256MB L3 cache, which is still significantly smaller than our total matrix size.
-This powerful configuration is essential for managing our large matrices and obtaining accurate performance metrics that reflect real-world scenarios for large-scale matrix multiplication.
+This instance has a 512MB L3 cache, which is smaller than our total working set size.
+This large matrix size and higher-end AWS EC2 instance help us obtain accurate performance metrics that reflect real-world scenarios for large-scale matrix multiplication.

 *Code Structure and Organization*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^